rutgers/tech-workshops/python/basics.md

 Ravi Bhankharia, Niral Shah

 ## Module 0 - What is Python?
+   *Python is a high level, interpreted, interactive, and object-oriented scripting language.
+      *_Python is interpreted_: This means Python is processed at runtime by the interpreter.
+      Languages similar to this: PERL, PHP
+      *_Python is Object Oriented_: Python is designed to support Object-Oriented style programming, like Java.
+      *

 Cover what python is, what it's used for (interpreted, dynamically typed scripting language etc)